-- 18.1 Premises licences granted must be reasonably consistent with the licensing objectives.
-With regard to these objectives, this Licensing Authority has considered the Gambling Commission's Guidance to local authorities and some comments are made below. - Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime.
-This Licensing Authority is aware that the Gambling Commission takes a leading role in preventing gambling from being a source of crime.
+9.12 Licensing objectives Premises licences granted must be reasonably consistent with the licensing objectives.
+Regarding these objectives, North Norfolk District Council has considered the Gambling Commission's Guidance to local authorities and some comments are made below.

+- 9.12.1 Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime.
+North Norfolk District Council is aware that the Gambling Commission takes a leading role in preventing gambling from being a source of crime.
 The Gambling Commission's guidance does however envisage that Licensing Authorities should pay attention to the proposed location of gambling premises in terms of this licensing objective.
-Thus, where an area has known high levels of organised crime this authority will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable, such as, the provision of door supervisors.
-This Licensing Authority is aware of the distinction between disorder and nuisance and will consider factors (for example whether police assistance was required and how threatening the behaviour was to those who could see it) so as to make that distinction. - 18.3 Ensuring that gambling is conducted in a fair and open way.
-This Licensing Authority has noted that the Gambling Commission states that it generally does not expect Licensing Authorities to be concerned with ensuring that gambling is conducted in a fair and open way as this will be addressed via operating and personal licences.
-The only exception to this is for tracks, which is covered in paragraph 25 below.

-Protecting children and other vulnerable persons from being harmed or exploited by gambling.
-This Licensing Authority has noted the Gambling Commission's guidance for local authorities' states that this objective means preventing children from taking part in gambling (as well as restriction of advertising so that gambling products are not aimed at or are, particularly attractive to children).
+Thus, where an area has known high levels. of organised crime this authority will consider carefully whether gambling premises are suitable to be located there and whether conditions may be suitable, such as, the provision of door supervisors.
+North Norfolk District Council is aware of the distinction between disorder and nuisance and will consider factors (for example whether police assistance was required and how threatening the behaviour was to those who could see it) so as to make that distinction. - 9.12.2 Ensuring that gambling is conducted in a fair and open way.
+This Licensing Authority has noted that the Gambling Commission states that it generally does not expect Licensing Authorities to be onerously concerned with ensuring that gambling is conducted in a fair and open way as this will be addressed via operating and personal licences.
+The only exception to this is for tracks, which is covered in paragraph 25 below. - 9.12.3 Protecting children and other vulnerable persons from being harmed or exploited by gambling.
+North Norfolk District Council has noted the Gambling Commission's guidance for local authorities' states that this objective means preventing children from taking part in gambling (as well as restriction of advertising so that gambling products are not aimed at or are, particularly attractive to children).
 The Licensing Authority will therefore consider, as suggested in the Gambling Commission's guidance, whether specific measures are required at particular premises, with regard to this licensing objective.
 Appropriate measures may include supervision of entrances/machines, segregation of areas etc.

 As regards the term "vulnerable persons" it is noted that the Gambling Commission does not seek to offer a definition but states that "it will for regulatory purposes assume that this group includes people who gamble more than they want to; people who gambling beyond their means; and people who may not be able to make informed or balanced decisions about gambling due to a mental impairment, alcohol or drugs".
-This Licensing Authority will consider this licensing objective on a case by case basis.
+North Norfolk District Council will consider this licensing objective on a case-by-case basis.